tarwn/lessthandot-hugo/blogs/content/posts/2012-04-27-continuous-delivery-adding-static-analysis.md

 ```
 This command (1) creates the test results folder, (2) runs OpenCover with arguments to locate the MSTest executable, flags to use with MSTest, a filter to limit execution to the main assemblies, and an output filename.
 The last lines (3) run the ReportGenerator executable against the results, producing the HtmlSummary report and (4) detailed HTML reports for each file.

-Checking the “Publish HTML reports” option in “post-build Actions”, we can specify the folder, index page, and title to use for the generated reports.
+Checking the "Publish HTML reports" option in "post-build Actions", we can specify the folder, index page, and title to use for the generated reports.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/Analysis_Coverage_PostBuild.png" title="Analysis - Coverage - PostBuild" /><br /> Analysis – Coverage – PostBuild